HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 #### Privacy-related Origins Trials

-Origin trials allow website developers to test new features released by web browsers, e.g., browser APIs.
+Origin trials allow website developers to test new features released by web browsers (e.i., Chrome or FireFox), e.g., browser APIs.
 Once website developers register in origin trials, the new browser features are made available to all their users.
 Since web browsers are increasingly deploying privacy-enhancing features, such as eliminating third-party cookies, we next analyze whether website developers are participating in privacy-related origin trials to assess their readiness for the upcoming privacy-enhancing features in browsers.

 {{ figure_markup(
   image="Privacy-focused-Origin-Trials.png",